 The German Shepherd temperament is calm and caring.
 They are considered a good house dog.
 Their intelligence, respect, energy, loyalty, love, and alertness make them good family pets.

 Like most dogs, they do have a few health issues with arthritis and other joint issues in their later years of life.
 When buying a puppy always make sure their parents have had all the relevant health checks for the breed, to reduce chances of common genetic problems.

-In conclusion, the German Shepherd would make a wonderful family pet.
+The German Shepherd can make a wonderful family pet in the right environment.
+But they need to be socialized and bred from confident, friendly parents.
 They are dedicated to love and protect their family while being a playful and active companion.